Useful information for PCN (Poison Centre Notification) submission

 • 5% for all fragrances combined;

-It should be noted that if the ingredient used to add a scent or color is itself supplied as a MiM (which may contain, in addition to the main substance, e.g. stabilizers or binders), the criterion regarding lack of health hazard classification applies to the MiM as a whole.
+It should be noted that if the ingredient used to add fragrance or colour is supplied as a MiM (which may contain, in addition to the main substance, e.g. stabilisers or binders), the criterion regarding the absence of health hazard classification applies to the MiM as a whole.

-Mixtures whose composition differs only in those components that can be identified with the same generic component identifier can be included in the same notification.
-These mixtures can be placed on the market under different trade names, which can all be provided in the same notification.
+Mixtures whose composition differs only in those components that can be identified with the same GCI can be included in the same notification.
+These mixtures can be placed on the market under different trade names, which can all be included in the same notification.

-Within the same notification, a given generic component identifier can be used once (to cover one or more components meeting the same criteria) or more than once (if, for example, the notifier wishes to list separately the fragrance components identified by the same GCI but with different classifications for physical hazards).
-In both cases, the allowed maximum total concentration remains the same (5% for fragrances and 25% for colorants).
+Within the same notification, a given GCI can be used once (to cover one or more components meeting the same criteria) or more than once (if, for example, the notifier wishes to list separately the fragrance components identified by the same GCI but with different physical hazard classifications).
+In both cases, the maximum total concentration remains the same (5% for fragrances and 25% for colourants).

-The submitter specified by Commission Regulation (EU) no. 2017/542 carries out the submission towards the appointed bodies of the Member State (generally poison centres) in accordance with the following general criteria:
+Under Commission Regulation (EU) No 2017/542, the notifier submits the notification to the appointed bodies of the Member States (generally poison centres) in accordance with the following general principles:

-• submission shall be carried out before the placing on the market
+• the notification must be submitted before placing on the market

-• submission shall be carried out in all Member States where the mixture is placed on the market
+• the notification must be submitted in all Member States where the mixture is placed on the market

-• submission shall be carried out in the official language of the Member State or, in certain cases (where the given country allows it) it can also be carried out in English language
+• the notification must be submitted in the official language of the Member State; in certain cases (where allowed nationally), English may also be accepted

-• submission is carried out in PCN (XML) format (structured electronic format)
+• the notification is submitted in PCN (XML) format (structured electronic format)

-• all information necessary for submitting the notification should be collected prior to the submission.
-Incomplete submissions cannot be closed
+• all information required for the notification should be collected prior to submission; incomplete notifications cannot be finalised

-• the unique formula identifier (UFI) generated previously or during the submission and the EuPCS classification of the product will be necessary for the notification
+• the Unique Formula Identifier (UFI) (generated in advance or during the submission) and the EuPCS product category are required elements for the notification

-• the official format of the submission is IUCLID XML format which can be created antecedently in offline mode, then the finished notification can be uploaded or sent in via the online PCN portal to the IUCLID Cloud with the help of the navigation wizard
+• the official format is an IUCLID XML file, which can be created offline; the completed notification can then be uploaded via the PCN portal (IUCLID Cloud) using the guided workflow

 Notification via the ECHA portal: